-If life in self-isolation is feeling a bit too much, these inspiring (and often hilarious) podcasts about mental health might help
+If life at home is feeling a bit too much, these inspiring (and often hilarious) podcasts about mental health might help

 We're living in very strange times.
-For the first time in most of our lifetimes, the world seems to be coming to a halt.
-People are being asked to avoid unnecessary social interaction, to self-isolate at home, and (where possible) to work from home for at least two weeks.
+People are being asked to avoid unnecessary social interaction, to self-isolate at home, and (where possible) to work from home.

 Aside from the general worry that can come from a global health emergency, being isolated and cooped up at home can have serious impacts on our overall mental wellbeing.